yast/yast-installation/doc/SELF_UPDATE.md

 The URL of the update repository is evaluated in this order:

 1. The `SelfUpdate` boot option
-2. The AutoYaST control file - in AutoYaST installation only, use the `/general/self_update_url` XML node:
+2. The AutoYaST profile - in AutoYaST installation only, use the `/general/self_update_url` XML node:

    ```xml